shawn-y-sun/Customer_Analytics_Retail/README.md

 # Customer Analytics for Retail/FMCG Company

 ## Project Overview
-This project aims to support a retail or FMCG (fast-moving consumer goods) company to formulate suitable marketing strategies that could maximize revenues on Candy Bars.
+This project aims to support a retail or FMCG (fast-moving consumer goods) company to formulate suitable marketing strategies that could maximize revenues on each brand of candy bars.
 To reach the fullest potential of bringing up revenues, a company should find the 'sweet spot' on the relationship between price and quantity sold.

 Analysis on price elasticity would support us to find the optimal point in price-quantity relationship.
 We will look at price elasticities in three aspects: purchase probability, brand choice probability, and purchase quantity.
 By doing that, we can construct strategies to increase the likelihood of a customer purchasing our products on all shopping stages.